Belaire Counseling Services

 • Consultation with teachers, doctors, or other relevant third parties

-• Are struggling with a situation or life transition
+• Are struggling with how to deal with a situation or life transition

 • Are not coping well